BEECN Volunteers

 Role of BEECN Volunteers

-a.
-BEECN volunteers are unpaid volunteers with the City of Portland and any responsibilities undertaken as a BEECN volunteer are voluntary.
+1. BEECN volunteers are unpaid volunteers with the City of Portland and any responsibilities undertaken as a BEECN volunteer are voluntary.
 Volunteers are not employees of PBEM or any other city bureau while acting as a BEECN volunteer.

-100.10 Persons with Disabilities
+Persons with Disabilities

-Everyone has a part in emergency preparedness and response, and no volunteer interest in the BEECN program will be discouraged or denied on the basis of any physical or cognitive disability.
+Everyone has a part in emergency preparedness and response, and no volunteer interested in the BEECN program will be discouraged or denied on the basis of any physical or cognitive disability.
 In order to ensure equal access to volunteer programs, PBEM will reasonably modify policies and procedures and provide auxiliary aids and services to persons with disabilities.

 BEECN Volunteer Qualifications